pricardo03/azure-docs.es-es/articles/web-application-firewall/ag/custom-waf-rules-overview.md

 ### <a name="name-optional"></a>Nombre [opcional]

-Es el nombre de la regla.
-Este nombre aparece en los registros.
+Nombre de la regla.
+Aparece en los registros.

 ### <a name="priority-required"></a>Prioridad [obligatorio]